CedricPortaneri/CollaborativeChat/README.md

 --- Library Used ---

-node.js
+-node.js
-socket.io
+-socket.io
-express.js
+-express.js
-diff-match-patch.js
+-diff-match-patch.js
-Jade: Htlm template generator
+-Jade: Htlm template generator
-Bootstrap
+-Bootstrap

 --- HOW TO LAUNCH THE CHAT ---